Generate data according to a RDF schema

 the extraction date of the data

-the version of the SPHN (or project-specific) RDF Schema to which this data conforms.
+the version of the SPHN (or project-specific) RDF Schema to which this data conforms

 This information is commonly provided in the header of the RDF file.